Page Content

 This serves multiple audiences because a chart can show trends, but a table can provide exact data for those who are interested.

-Sample Text Description for Detroit Chart
+Sample Text Description for Language Chart

 Below is a description of the trends.